RK: What inspired you to embark on your own project rather than buying?

 RK: Did you remain within the original budget?

-RK: Please provide an overview of the finished space.
+RK: Please provide an overview of the interior and exterior finished space.

 RK: What’s your favourite thing about your new home?